 - 1. Let envRec be the declarative environment record for which the method was invoked. - 2.
 Assert: envRec does not already have a binding for N. - 3.
-Create a mutable binding in envRec for N and set its bound value to undefined.
+Create a mutable binding in envRec for N and and record that it is uninitialised.
 If D is true record that the newly created binding may be deleted by a subsequent DeleteBinding call.